 03 of 10

-Adjacent to as well as part and parcel of Mount Royal Park, Mount Royal Cemetery might be home to the dead, but it's teeming with life, its macabre facade doubling as an arboretum of rare tree species which include Japanese lilacs, crab apple trees, Kentucky coffee trees, and chestnut trees.
+Adjacent to as well as part and parcel of Mount Royal Park, Mount Royal Cemetery might be the final resting place of loved ones, but it's teeming with life, its macabre facade doubling as an arboretum of rare tree species that include Japanese lilacs, crabapple trees, Kentucky coffee trees, and chestnut trees.
 You might even spot a hawk or one of the other 145 migrating birds that populate the area.
 It's simply one of the most beautiful places in Montreal, on par with the awe the tallest point of the city inspires.Continue to 4 of 10 below.

 04 of 10

-Unfortunately, admission to these grounds isn't quite as free as my other recommendations but the Montreal Botanical Garden gives your buck a bang in the fall: its popular annual lanterns event coincides with Montreal's fall foliage season.
+Unfortunately, admission to these grounds isn't free, but the Montreal Botanical Garden gives your buck a bang in the fall: Its popular annual lanterns event coincides with Montreal's fall foliage season.

-The lanterns are best viewed at sundown –in my personal opinion, it's fun to compare and contrast what the handcrafted lanterns look like in daylight versus at night– so consider dropping by the Garden's arboretum in the late afternoon for a peaceful stroll before making your way to the main attraction in the Chinese garden.Continue to 5 of 10 below.
+The lanterns are best viewed at sundown so consider dropping by the garden's arboretum in the late afternoon for a peaceful stroll before making your way to the main attraction in the Chinese garden.Continue to 5 of 10 below.

 05 of 10

-Close to 400 acres of old growth hardwood and silver birch forests surrounded by picturesque streams, don't be surprised if you run into a fox while meandering along Bois-de-Liesse Park's trails.
+If you're walking in these 400 acres of old-growth hardwood and silver birch forests surrounded by picturesque streams, don't be surprised if you run into a fox while meandering along Bois-de-Liesse Park's trails.
 This out-of-the-way park is one of Montreal's best-kept secrets.Continue to 6 of 10 below.

 06 of 10

 And the view come leaf-peeping season is everything you would want on an autumn's day excursion in the woods.
-The arboretum itself is used for teaching, research, and everyday public enjoyment with 25 kilometres (15.5 miles) of walking trails.
-Note that a modest admission fee is required to gain access to the grounds, proceeds necessary for preserving the arboretum.Continue to 7 of 10 below.
+The arboretum itself is used for teaching, research, and everyday public enjoyment with 25 kilometers (15.5 miles) of walking trails.
+Note that a modest admission fee is required to gain access to the grounds; the proceeds are used for preserving the arboretum.Continue to 7 of 10 below.

 07 of 10

 First time in Montreal?
 Get thee to Old Montreal or more specifically, the Old Port.
 The earlier in the day, the better.
-My favorite place in the entire city first thing in the morning –apart from here– is right here.
+It's magic.

 Fall foliage colors are in full bloom by the water by late September and early October.
-Just head for Marché Bonsecours and you'll get the lay of the land, catching a view of the waterfront and the Clock Tower.Continue to 8 of 10 below.
+Just head for Marche Bonsecours and you'll get the lay of the land and catch a view of the waterfront and the Clock Tower.Continue to 8 of 10 below.

 08 of 10